twpayne/chezmoi/README.md

  * Fast, easy to use, and familiar: `chezmoi` runs in fractions of a second and includes commands to make most operations trivial.
-You can use the version control system of your choice to manage your configuration.
+You can use the version control system of your choice to manage your configuration, and many different formats (e.g. JSON, YAML, TOML, etc.) are supported for the configuration file.

 ## Quick start